When does the PDC World Darts Championship start in 2025 and where is Ally Pally Darts?

 It is also used year-round for gigs and other such events, as well as an ice rink.
 Accessible through public transport, it also includes the infamous steep hill up to the top.
 It is also adjacent to Crouch End and Muswell Hill.

-2. When does the Darts World Championship Start
+2. When does the PDC World Darts Championship Start

-They plan to expand to 128 players in 2025/26 with qualification criteria yet to be confirmed but ordinarily it begins the second week of December and continues until just after New Year with a break for Christmas and also New Year's Eve.
+They plan to expand to 128 players in 2025/26 with qualification criteria set.
+Ordinarily it begins the second week of December and continues until just after New Year with a break for Christmas and also New Year's Eve.

 3. Overview of other World Darts Championships